 - the property costs £450,000 or less

-- you buy the property at least 12 months after you open the Lifetime ISA
+- you buy the property at least 12 months after you make your first payment into the Lifetime ISA

 - you use a conveyancer or solicitor to act for you in the purchase - the ISA provider will pay the funds directly to them